pipolinlab/ExplorePipolin/README.md

  The output format -- Pearson FASTA, otherwise some sequence names will be truncated.
  It looked like there were two different types of atts.
- 3. Clustered the atts using the obtained MSA: `cluster_atts.py`
+ 3. Clustered the atts using the obtained MSA: `cluster_atts.py` to reverse-complement the sequences in one of the clusters and save as a new FASTA file.
- 4. Built a separate MSA for each type of atts (MAFFT).
+ 4. Built a new MSA with unified atts (MAFFT), saved as Pearson FASTA file.
- 5. ...
+ 5. Modified with Jalview: deleted not conserved regions from both ends.